fluree/docs.flur.ee/src/content/0.15.0/guides/infrastructure/mutability.md

 Another option is hiding flakes:

-- Hidden data does not appear in queries of the current database.
+- Hidden data does not appear in queries of the current ledger.
-- Hidden data does not appear in queries of past databases.
+- Hidden data does not appear in queries of past ledgers.
 - The integrity of the blockchain is maintained.

 A `hide` request can have the following keys: